We often field questions from people asking how to divorce in Oregon.

 This spells out all of the terms and agreements in explicit detail.
 Child custody, child support, spousal support, debt division, and all the other issues you’ve fought for through the process.

 A judge signs the General Judgement and you and your spouse are legally bound.
-Because of that, it’s critical to make sure this document is prepared correctly, everything agreed upon appears in writing, and that there are no errors.
-If you ever have questions in the future, you refer to this document first.
+Because of that, it’s critical to ensure this document is prepared correctly, that everything agreed upon appears in writing, and that there are no errors.
+If you ever have questions in the future, refer to this document first.

 Related Reading: Should I File for Divorce First?